joblib/threadpoolctl/multiple_openmp.md

 OpenMP implementations) and import them together in a Python program.

-A typical example is installing NumPy from Anaconda which is linked against MKL (Intel's math library) and anothe package that uses multi-threading with OpenMP directly in a compiled extension, as is the case in Scikit-learn (via Cython `prange`), LightGBM and XGBoost (via pragmas in the C++ source code).
+A typical example is installing NumPy from Anaconda which is linked against MKL (Intel's math library) and another package that uses multi-threading with OpenMP directly in a compiled extension, as is the case in Scikit-learn (via Cython `prange`), LightGBM and XGBoost (via pragmas in the C++ source code).